 Above is a photo of some of use just sitting around with the Cockers.

 The brothers meeting again for the 1st time since they were babies!!

-I am so excited to see my family who I so miss.
+I got to see my son and family who I dearly miss.

 We enjoy traveling and going on adventures with our family and dogs since you never know